Othello – Marrakesh to Porto

 From the exotic to the exceptional through Morocco, Spain and Portugal.
 This unique Odyssey is a cultural exploration from history's East to West.

 Cycling out of the souks of Marrakesh we head through the Oasis of Ouirgane Valley before climbing over the Atlas Mountains to the Tizi-n-Test pass.
 Then towards spectacular UNESCO listed Ait Benhaddou, the spectacular setting for many blockbusters including this Odyssey!
 We then hit the old caravan route between Marrakesh and the unforgettable Draa Valley and roll over with amazing views back towards the snow covered Atlas mountains before descending to Agdz.
 On to Zagora and then Merzouga where we swap bikes for pacing camels (camels don't trot) and head into the Sahara!
 We spend a night out in the desert, in a luxurious camp befitting this journey.
-Then we pedal north through the Dades Valley and the Todra Gorge and riding which is hard to beat - palm groves, rocky villages and spectacular settings.
-Our Moroccan Stage finishes with a road not less travelled but never travelled as we take a unique pass out of the Atlas and head to the 1000 year old palmaraie - an oasis of a several hundred thousand palm trees on the outskirts of Marrakesh.
+Then we pedal north through the Dades Valley and the Todra Gorge, encountering palm groves, rocky villages and spectacular settings - riding which is hard to beat.
+Our Moroccan Stage finishes with a road not less travelled, but never travelled as we take a unique pass out of the Atlas and head to the 1000 year old palmeraie - an oasis of a several hundred thousand palm trees on the outskirts of Marrakesh.

 To continue our Odyssey into Spain on Stage 2 we cross (by plane for comfort!) over the Mediterranean, just as the Moorish invaders did just over 1300 years ago into - then - Iberia.
 We land in Andalucia - the very best region in Spain for history, atmosphere and passion!
 From Almeria we ride the Sierra Nevada - visiting Las Alpujarras - the white washed villages which dot the lower southern slopes, before taking on (optional of course!) the Pico Veleta - Europe’s highest road!
 After hitting the hills we roll to Granada then Cordoba for exceptional history and Moorish architecture in the Alhambra and La Mezquita.
 Then we head North West into Extremadura, the Spaniard's Spain where we roll through olive and orange groves into quiet beautiful ancient villages - ideal cycling!
 The Portuguese border comes all too soon but more fantastic terrain is still to come...